 - (1) For students who have been accepted to this University by transfer, the admission fee for the year concerned applies.
 Such transfer students will pay the course fee, experiment and exercise fee, and education enrichment fee that applied in the admission year of other students who have been promoted to the grade through a normal path.
-Students must pay any membership fees that apply in the year concerned. - (2) University graduates who have been accepted to the University by transfer must pay the admission fee for the admission year.
+The transfer students will also pay any membership fees prescribed for the grade to which they transfer. - (2) University graduates who have been accepted to the University by transfer must pay the admission fee for the admission year.
 As for the course fee, experiment and exercise fee, and education enrichment fee, the fees that applied to other non-transfer students in the same grade in their admission year apply.
-Students must pay the membership fees prescribed for the grade to which they transfer.
+The transfer students will also pay any membership fees prescribed for the grade to which they transfer.
 Graduates of the University who have re-entered the University are required to pay half of the admission fee for the admission year concerned. - (3) (Deleted) - (4) Students who have been permitted to transfer from a correspondence course to a normal course within this University must pay the admission fee for the admission year concerned.
 As for the course fee, experiment and exercise fee, and education enrichment fee, the fees that applied to other non-transfer students in the same grade in their admission year apply.
-Students must pay the membership fees prescribed for the grade to which they transfer. - (5) As the course fee, experiment and exercise fee, and education enrichment fee for students who have been permitted to transfer to other Faculties or Departments within this University, the fees that applied in their admission year apply.
+The transfer students will also pay any membership fees prescribed for the grade to which they transfer. - (5) As the course fee, experiment and exercise fee, and education enrichment fee for students who have been permitted to transfer to other Faculties or Departments within this University, the fees that applied in their admission year apply.